-AT&T HTC One max image leaks out along with 'Sony Xperia Z1S' renderAlex Wagner - Deputy Managing Editor, News Desk
+AT&T HTC One max image leaks out along with 'Sony Xperia Z1S' renderAlex Wagner - Editorial Director of News and Content

 What's the best part of waking up?
 Why, it's some leaked Android phones in your cup!
 That's precisely what I've got for you today, as @evleaks has shared some images of unannounced handsets that you may be interested in.